Rapidops

 Many brands have invested heavily in these modern and upcoming technologies, and with the physical distancing norms, their use will become more permanent.
 Of course, the AR/VR sets have to be sanitized and heavily observed to reduce the chances of spreading the virus from potential barriers to healthy carriers.
 But with the PPE kits and temperature measuring units in place, the fear of mass spreading can be easily curbed.

-We profoundly believe that you cannot stay locked down at a single place and that to roam freely is of great importance for every human being.
+We profoundly believe that you cannot stay locked down in a single place and that to roam freely is of great importance for every human being.
 Many brands have started investing in their physical locations to migrate them into the digital world.
 Some companies are planning to spend up to 50% of their budget on-brand experience.

 Conclusion: Integrating the digital into your retail in-store experience